-Having interviewed more than 500 candidates for potential roles, I feel I can comment on interview questions with some degree of expertise in the subject.
+Having interviewed more than 500 candidates for potential roles when our company wants to find talents, I feel I can comment on interview questions with some degree of expertise in the subject.

 Starting with questions I know are regularly being asked even though they are ineffective.
 These are questions that ask how worthy you are as a person, however, they do not relate to the role.